 There was an ad for Wrigley's in the UK that showed a man retching and spitting up a dog (literal "dog breath") after a night's heavy drinking.
 It was banned after more than 700 complaints that it had terrified both child and adult viewers alike.
 Obligatory YouTube link.

 German ads for K-fee energy drink.
-These ads were Screamer Pranks, starting off with a calm environment... then a goblin or zombie (depending on the ad) would come out and scream its freaking head off and say "You've never been so awake".
+These ads were Screamer Pranks, starting off with a calm environment... then a goblin or zombie (depending on the ad) would come out and scream its freaking head off and then say that "You've never been so awake".
 What's funny though is that they parodied three of them for their decaf version.

 Another variation is often referred to as the "Ghost Car Ad" due to the prank associated with the ad- telling people that a ghost appears when the car goes around the bend.
 It doesn't, it's another zombie screaming its head off.
 Checkit out!